Engielolz/765coverbot/README.md

 It supports the following operations (most API calls are done to the account's PDS):

-* Resolving a handle to did:plc
+* Resolving a handle to did:plc/did:web

 * Resolving an account's PDS from the DID

-* Authenticating with your PDS
+* Authenticating with the PDS

 * Saving and loading a secrets file (contains your access and refresh tokens)